 The Schlage Z-Wave Camelot Deadbolt is a smart lock that combines the best of old and new in a single easy-to-install unit.
 Featuring a touchscreen keypad with built-in alarm, the lock is accessible via a keycode, including keys, or wireless connection.
 For those who want something that works with most smart home systems, the lock is also Alexa compatible via a variety of IoT services like SmartThings and Wink.

 This unit comes in three different styles and seven different finishes so you're sure to find something that works with your door and home's aesthetic.
-This Amazon Choice gets high remarks for the price and versatility, though customers note you need to buy a supplemental hub if you want to use it with Alexa.
+It gets high marks for the price and versatility, though you do need to buy a supplemental hub if you want to use it with Alexa.

 It may seem like smart locks are too expensive to consider if you are looking for a simple way to lock your home each night.
 While the most advanced locks can also be the most expensive, this is not always the case.
 In fact, there are plenty of budget-friendly options that will give you the same type of security and convenience as the more expensive options.